pydata/xarray/doc/user-guide/hierarchical-data.rst

 That's good - updating the properties of our nodes does not break the internal consistency of our tree, as changes of parentage are automatically reflected on both nodes.

-    These children obviously have another parent, Marge Simpson, but ``DataTree`` nodes can only have a maximum of one parent.
+    These children obviously have another parent, Marge Simpson, but :py:class:`~xarray.DataTree` nodes can only have a maximum of one parent.
     Genealogical `family trees are not even technically trees <https://en.wikipedia.org/wiki/Family_tree#Graph_theory>`_ in the mathematical sense - the fact that distant relatives can mate makes them directed acyclic graphs.
-    Trees of ``DataTree`` objects cannot represent this.
+    Trees of :py:class:`~xarray.DataTree` objects cannot represent this.

 Homer is currently listed as having no parent (the so-called "root node" of this tree), but we can update his :py:class:`~xarray.DataTree.parent` property: